Do You Need Insurance To Drive Someone Else’s Car?

 • You don’t have a driver’s license

 For the insurance to apply, you must have the owner’s permission, and their policy can’t prohibit non-named drivers.
-Be aware that you could still be liable for damages exceeding the vehicle owner’s policy limit.
+This is referred to as "permissive use" in auto policies.
+Be aware that you could still be liable for damages exceeding the vehicle owner's policy limit and for damages to the vehicle if the owner doesn't carry comprehensive/collision insurance.

 Consider getting non-owner car insurance to protect yourself if you don’t have auto insurance for those occasional uses or frequently drive a friend’s or relative’s car.